pitzer-e/FlaskTracker/README.md

     /../FlaskTracker/python3 run.py

-Or by using an IDE such as PyCharm and running the program using the Run 'FlaskTracker' button.
+Or by using an IDE such as PyCharm and running the program using the 'Run FlaskTracker' button.
+This may require some setting changes in the PyCharm run configuration. <br><br>
+Edit the FlaskTracker configuration by changing the FlaskTracker Run/Debug configuration to target the following path:

+    ../FlaskTracker/run.py

 ## Misc
 This section is intended to be used as an area to communicate how major changes are handled within the framework of the